mariacatiana/coffee-shop-web-page/README.md

 # ☕️ Coffee Shop Web Page Project ☕️

-This project was created during the introductory cycle of the FrauenLoop Program: Introduction to Web Development and Computing.
-The goal was to design and develop a functional, responsive, and accessible web page for a fictional Coffee Shop, applying the skills learned during the course.
+This project was developed during the introductory cycle of the web development course in the FrauenLoop program.
+The goal was to apply the skills learned in the course to design and develop a functional, responsive, and accessible web page for a fictional coffee shop.
+It was my first experience building a complete web page.

 ## Table of Contents
 1. [Features and Behavior](#Features)